serezhadelaet/RconApp/README.md

-Usefull and simple android tool to manage more than one servers at the same time
+Usefull and simple android tool to manage more than one server at the same time